Model Specific Parameters

 .

-A cut-off in the ranking of items in a groups can be specified via
+A cut-off in the ranking of items in a group can be specified via

 max_rank, the default for this is 0 (all ranks taken into